Adroiti/docs-for-code-review-tools/RuboCop/Metrics-AbcSize.md

-Pattern: Metrics/AbcSize
+Pattern: ABC size is too high

 Issue: -

 ## Description

-This cop checks that the ABC size of methods is not higher than the configured maximum.
+This cop checks that the  Assignment Branch Condition (ABC) size of methods is not higher than the configured maximum.
 The ABC size is based on assignments, branches (method calls), and conditions.
-See http://c2.com/cgi/wiki?AbcMetric

 ## Default configuration